CarloLepelaars/irouter/docs/tool.md

 # Tool Usage

-`Chat` supports tool calling, allowing LLMs to execute functions you provide.
+`Chat` supports (multi-turn)  tool calling, allowing LLMs to execute functions you provide.
 Simply pass a list of functions as the `tools` parameter.

 To ensure the best tool usage experience, use the reStructuredText convention for function docstrings with `:param` tags, like the function below.